dhruv-yadav-nitj/RL-Cliff-Walking-Toy/README.md

 - **SARSA (State-Action-Reward-State-Action)**: An on-policy algorithm that updates the Q-values using the action taken by the policy.
 - **Q-learning**: An off-policy algorithm that updates the Q-values using the maximum action value from the next state.

+## Documentation

+For more information about the Cliff Walking environment, please visit the [official documentation](https://gymnasium.farama.org/environments/toy_text/cliff_walking/).